saarw/flushout/README.md

 * Updates on deleted nodes will fail silently.
 * If two proxies perform create commands that create a node with the same ID before flushing to the master, the flush will remap any queued up commands in the second proxy to the new node's ID and notify the application that IDs may have changed.

+### Usage notes and error handling
+To offer as good performance as possible for Node's single-threaded event loop Flushout tries to avoid excessive copying and serialization on the Master.
+This means you should be careful not to modify objects that have been passed in to Flushout.

+Clients can recover from Flush errors by cancelling their flush and trying again, but this may result in duplicate updates to the Master if the error happened when a successful flush response was being sent by the master.
+You can add code to track each client's latest command number for deduplication.
+Otherwise, fatal errors in the client can be recovered by discarding the proxy and reinitiating with the latest snapshot from the server.

 ## Background
 Flushout was built to support https://plotdash.com to offer a Google Docs-like experience where data model is always immediately responsive to the user while remote synchronization happens in the background.
-Flushout was also developed to fit TypeScript as a full-stack language, allowing productive code sharing between clients and server while recognizing the importance of server-side performance due to Node's single-threaded event loop.
+Flushout was developed to fit systems that use TypeScript as a full-stack language, exploiting the ease of sharing code between clients and server while recognizing the importance of server-side performance due to Node's single-threaded event loop.

 ## Differences to CRDT-based libraries
-CRDT-based libraries, such as Automerge, is another attractive option for this kind of application, but Flushout may be more practical if the application does not need all the features provided by CRDTs.
+CRDT-based libraries, such as Automerge, is another attractive option for this kind of application, but Flushout may be more practical if the application does not need all their features.

 CRDTs tend to embed update history in the document which may cause slower initial load times for clients, higher memory usage, and more serialization work and traffic to the database.
-Flushout's simpler operations defined as easily interceptable interfaces may make it easier to support validation, security, and model-based limitations on commands.
-It may also be possible to implement CRDT types on top of Flushout's primitives, or directly embed a CRDT-based document as part of Flushout model.
+Flushout's simpler operations may make it easier to support validation, security, and model-based limitations on commands.
+Interceptors also make it possible to implement CRDT-like functionality on top of Flushout's primitives (one can even embed a CRDT-based documents as part of Flushout model).